a18wheeler/personal-blog-lumen/content/posts/02-01-2020_civil-unrest.md

 "Remember," he said sternly, "don't take advantage of my trust."
 He stared dead into her eyes.
 Hours seem to pass before he finally releases her arm.
 Mary goes upstairs and grabs some alcohol and bandages.
 She returns downstairs but only finds the wounded soldier.
 She looks around the room but finds no evidence of him.

 "Glad to see you found something," he whispers from behind.
-Mary jumps around and finds a gun pointed and her from the dark.
+Mary jumps around and finds a gun pointed at her from the dark.

 "What are you doing?" she asked.